This summary of age discrimination law in South Korea has been prepared by Yulchon LLC: www.yulchon.com

 Direct Discrimination (Disparate Treatment)

-The AEPA expressly prohibits employers from discriminating against individuals on the basis of age regarding recruitment and employment, salary, education and training, placement, transfer, or promotion.
+Article 4-4(1) of the AEPA expressly prohibits employers from discriminating, without justifiable grounds, against individuals on the basis of age regarding recruitment and employment; salary, education and training; placement, transfer, or promotion; and retirement or dismissal.

 Indirect Discrimination (Disparate Impact)